 Treatment for mouth ulcers

 Simple mouth ulcers usually don’t need treatment and will clear up within a week.

-Encourage your child to keep up her fluids by giving her small, frequent sips.
+Encourage your child to keep up her fluids by giving her small, frequent sips of water.
 This will help to prevent dehydration.

-There are specific treatments for mouth infections caused by thrush and the cold sore virus – your doctor will let you know about these if your child needs them.
+There are specific treatments for mouth infections caused by thrush and the cold sore virus.
+Your GP will let you know about these if your child needs them.